Employers

 Employers Agree

 "A person with a disability is often more loyal and dedicated; you can count on them to come to work.
-It's more than a good business practice; it's the best thing to do for my business." -- Joel Hullet, Wal-Mart
+It's more than a good business practice; it's the best thing to do for my business." -- Joel Hullet, General Manager, Wal-Mart

 "You get so much more out of it [hiring people with disabilities] than any amount of money.
 You can't buy that kind of feeling.
 It's so rewarding." -- Linda Nunes, T.J.
 Maxx